 When you claim PC, you are asked if you want to claim HB and CTR at the same time.
 If you are not asked, contact your local authority about making an application.
-If you receive PC Guarantee Credit, you may be entitled to the maximum eligible amount of HB and CTR.
-You may not get the full amount if you live with non-dependents or there are restrictions, for example your rent is considered too high.
+If you receive PC Guarantee Credit, you can qualify for the maximum eligible amount of HB and CTR.
+You may not get the full amount if you live with non-dependants or there are restrictions, for example your rent is considered too high.

 If you receive Savings Credit without Guarantee Credit, you may still get some help towards rent and Council Tax.
-See factsheet 17, Housing Benefit and factsheet 21, Council Tax, for more information (in Wales see Age Cymru's factsheet 21w, Council Tax in Wales; in Scotland Age Scotland's Council Tax and Council Tax Reduction guide.
+See factsheet 17, Housing Benefit and factsheet 21, Council Tax, for more information.
+In Wales, see Age Cymru factsheet 21w, Council Tax in Wales.
+In Scotland, see the Age Scotland Council Tax and Council Tax Reduction guide.